 - Move to the compatibility tab, checkmark on running this program in compatibility mode for and select Windows 7 or 8.

 - Click Apply and OK, now open the GeForce Experience hope there is no more error 0x0001 or 0x0003.

 Again if you are using an older version of Windows 10, that might prevent you from using GeForce Experience.
 Install the latest windows updates, probably help fix the problem.

-- Go to Windows Start menu’s Search field, and type “windows update” then select Windows Update Settings.
+- Go to the Windows Start menu’s Search field, and type “windows update” then select Windows Update Settings.

 - Click Check for updates, and wait for Windows to download and install the latest updates automatically.

 - Once the process is complete, restart your PC and run GeForce Experience to see if the error continues to occur.

 There is a chance the current user profile only causes the problem and prevents the Geforce experience function properly.
 Create a new user account and check if this helps